crate/crate/docs/appendices/release-notes/unreleased.rst

 - Added support for dollar quoted strings, see :ref:`String Literal <string_literal>` for further details.

+- Added the :ref:`object_deepmerge <scalar-object_deepmerge>` scalar function
+  which combines two objects into a new object containing the deep union of their properties, taking the second object's values for duplicate properties for non-``OBJECT`` properties.

 - Added a :ref:`datestyle <conf-session-datestyle>` session setting that shows the display format for date and time values.
 Only the ``ISO`` style is supported.
 Optionally provided pattern conventions for the order of date